zeon-studio/astroplate/src/content/homepage/english/-index.md

 # Features
 features:
-  - title: "\"To Digital\" Services"
+  - title: "Digital Conversion Services"
     image: "/images/service-1.png"
-    content: "We have a growing range of devices to help you recover video, audio, and data from old media:"
+    content: "Preserve your precious memories with our growing range of media conversion solutions.
+We specialize in recovering video, audio, and data from outdated formats, including:"
     bulletpoints:
       - "VHS"
-      - "8mm"
       - "Hi8"
       - "Minidisc"
+      - "Computer drives (IDE/SATA/mSATA etc)"
-      - "Supplied to you via download, USB, or both"
+      - "Your media will be securely transferred and delivered via digital download, USB, or both—your choice."
     button:
       enable: true
       label: "Contact Us"
       link: "/contact"

-  - title: "Sell Old Electronics"
+  - title: "Reclaim Value from Your Electronics"
     image: "/images/service-2.png"
-    content: "We can help you recover value from electronics.
-All we take is a 20% commission from the final sale price:"
+    content: Turn your unused tech into cash with ease!
+We handle everything, from listing to sale, with just a 30% commission from the final sale price.
+We specialize in selling:"
     bulletpoints:
       - "Games console"
       - "Computer games"